 3) Redevelop Pier 7 as a Mixed-use Destination and Connect with Pier 6/Ferry Landing

-4) Make the Working Waterfront as Accessible as Possible
+4) Make the Working Waterfront fully Accessible

 5) Create a Waterfront Promenade that Links Dumbo/Brooklyn Bridge Park/Red Hook